-Design Wizard has hundreds of design templates you can use as inspiration or download and customize for your blog for as little as one dollar.
+Design Wizard has hundreds of design templates that you can use as inspiration or you can download and customize one for your blog for as little as one dollar.
 If you upgrade to a paid plan, then you can download up to 60 designs per month.

-Canva is another great tool for creating branded images and templates, which can help drive traffic to your blog.
-In fact, using image templates was one best practice that helped HubSpot octuple their image search traffic to the HubSpot blog in one year.
+Canva is another great tool for creating branded images and templates.
+In fact, using image templates was one best practice that helped HubSpot octuple its image search traffic to the HubSpot blog in one year.

 To implement a similar strategy on your site, you can use Canva.
 To start, you'll choose from a collection of professional templates, add an image from its built-in photo library or upload your own, and then layer in some text.

-Canva is free to use, but you can upgrade to their paid plans for more templates and advanced functionality.
+Canva is free to use, but you can upgrade to its paid plans for more templates and advanced functionality.

-Below are some tools that can help you get your content in front of the right people at the right time so you can turn visitors into leads.
+Below are some tools that can help get your content in front of the right people at the right time, so you can convert visitors into leads.

-HubSpot's free marketing tools — including ads, email marketing, live chat, forms, reports, and more — are powered by the HubSpot CRM so you can convert more of your visitors.
+HubSpot's free marketing tools — including ads, email marketing, live chat, forms, reports, and more — are powered by the HubSpot CRM so you can convert more of your visitors into leads

 BuzzSumo can help you decide how best to promote your content.
 You can monitor the performance of your own content to understand what are the ideal days and times of the week to post and what are the ideal lengths of your posts.

-The idea of uploading your blog posts to multiple social media platforms after hours of researching and writing can be overwhelming.
-If your blogging platform doesn't include built-in social tools, then you can use a third-party tool like Buffer to automate the process.
+After hours of researching and writing, the idea of uploading your blog posts to multiple social media platforms can be overwhelming.
+If your blogging platform doesn't include built-in social tools, then you can use a third-party tool like Buffer to automate this process.